 - Dispose of unwanted plants/plant material properly.

-- Develop a national voluntary code of conduct for nurseries and retailers.
+- Implement a national voluntary code of conduct for nurseries and retailers.

-- Recognize the larger national groups participating in the program.
+- Collaborate with national groups participating in the program.

 National Voluntary Code of Conduct